stardustai/docs-api/src/latest/folder/get-folder.md

     {
       "code": 54004,
       "data": null,
-      "message": "Helix project id is not exists.", "date": "2025-03-13 20:00:00",
+      "message": "HelixProjectId is not exists.",
+      "date": "2025-03-13 20:00:00",
       "requestId": "864b70706a7349ea83e177a49800464f",
       "success": false